sheldonpc/backend_fastapi/README.md

 ### 📋 Project Overview

-Smart Financial Blog Platform is a modern, AI-powered financial information aggregation and blog management system built with FastAPI.
-It combines real-time market data monitoring, intelligent financial analysis, and comprehensive content management capabilities.
+Smart Financial Blog Platform is a comprehensive FastAPI-based system that integrates real-time financial data aggregation with intelligent content management.
+The platform provides AI-driven market analysis, multi-source data integration, and a robust publishing framework for financial content.

 ### 🌐 Online Experience